J1mbo/homebridge-APC-BackUPS-HS500/README.md

 # Issues and Contact

-Please raise an issue should you come across one.
+Please raise an issue should you come across one via Github.